REGISTRATIONS NOW OPEN!

 Venue: RN Robertson Building (46) Science Road ANU 2601

-Cost: $75 full registration; $55 members host organisations; $35 concessions, fulltime students, speakers
+Cost: $75 full registration; $55 members host organisations; $35 concessions, fulltime students

-The symposium will focus on Canberra’s Modern/Modernist architecture and planning, widely employed in the city in the mid-20th century, in quality of international standing.
+This symposium explores Canberra’s Modern/Modernist architecture and planning, widely employed in the city in the mid-20th century, of international standing and embodying the aspirations of a young nation.

 Come along to check out the amazing architecture and interiors of the R.N Robertson Building at ANU - originally designed as the Research School of Biological Sciences by Hely and Horne with Macdonald Eggleston and Secomb in 1972, the space was recently refurbished by CCJ Architects (who won an award for this project from the Australian Institute of Architects).